 This was introduced as a result of companies advertising low-interest rates (to appear cheap) but then adding lots of other fees and charges making the overall cost higher.

-So, the representative APRs listed below are for that lender; for example, Amigo’s representative APR is 49.9%, therefore over 51% of Amigo’s customers paid an effective rate of 49.9% for their loan with Amigo.
+So, the representative APRs listed below are for that lender; for example, our representative APR is 49.9%, therefore over 51% of our customers paid an effective rate of 49.9% for their loan with the lender they chose.

 A representative example is a calculation of all the costs associated with an example loan using the representative APR for that product, thus giving you a fair indication of the monthly payment and total amount payable for the loan amount and term used in the example.